dreamrs-io/notessistant/1.protocols/parsing data to save into a sql format.md

 foam_template:
   filepath: '1.protocols/parsing data to save into a sql format.md'
 ---
-# parsing data to save into a sql format
+# parsing data to save into a sql format #gpt-generated
 to support [[maintaining reading list.md]]
 *protocol is how to do something*
 ## 🥇 Milestones